pinkskyxx/VTTPFinalProject/README.md

 ## **Project Overview**

-SHANGE provides users with a platform to discover events that match their interests and preferences.
-The application allows for robust searching and filtering of events, helping users to find exactly what they’re looking for with ease.
+SHANGE provides organisations and users with a platform to organise and discover events that match their interests and preferences.
+The application allows for robust searching and filtering of volunteering events and volunteers, helping users to find exactly what they’re looking for with ease.
 The backend is built with Spring Boot, while the frontend is developed using Angular, resulting in a full-stack solution that is both powerful and user-friendly.

 ## **Features**